Research Team

 Current Responsibilities:

-Carlie works closely with the Institute for Precision Health Faculty Director, Associate Director of Research, other BIPH staff, and BIPH-affiliated faculty.
-She helps them execute IPH laboratory research programs.
+Carlie works closely with the Berthiaume Institute for Precision Health Faculty Director, Associate Director of Research, other BIPH staff, and BIPH-affiliated faculty.
+She helps them execute BIPH laboratory research programs.
 Specific duties include supervising research associates in the institute’s lab space, training new research personnel on good lab practices, imparting lab-specific synthesis protocols and precautions for bio-sample handling, and optimizing sample characterization workflows.

-Johanna Olesk (Bioengineering Graduate Student 2021 – Current)
+Johanna Olesk (Bioengineering Graduate Student 2021 – 2023; MS Bioengineering ’23)

 Materials Science and Engineering Fellow (2022-2023)